safaktezcannak/Tenable_Updater/README.md

 - Process logs are stored in the 'Logs' folder.
 - Downloaded files are stored in the 'Downloads' folder.
 - Python scripts that run are located under the 'codes' folder.

-## License
-This project is open source and developed by Şafak Tezcan NAK.
-For more information, please contact @safaktezcan